devowhippit/devonhirth.com/src/portfolio/daisy-debt/index.md

 > Financial Counselors are critical for helping clients navigate the landscape of consumer debt, which is full of pitfalls ranging from difficult-to-discern documentation, predatory practices, wrong information, and scams.

-Our team's lead user experience researcher reflected [on her experience working in the consumer debt area](https://labs.robinhood.org/five-insights-about-designing-for-consumer-debt/).
+Our team's lead user experience researcher reflected <a href="https://labs.robinhood.org/five-insights-about-designing-for-consumer-debt/" target="_blank" rel="nofollow noopener">on her experience working in the consumer debt area</a>.
 There are many excellent descriptions of some challenges.

 #### Observations of counseling sessions